Join our team! Applications here.

-John Kelly (also ED ACT NOW Campaign Organizer) is a senior studying Religion and Sociology at Tufts University.
-He’s a survivor, a past contributor to Know Your IX, and a member of ED ACT NOW, our team that’s working to get the Department of Education to better implement Title IX.
-He served on the Department of Education’s Negotiated Rulemaking Committee on the Violence Against Women Act (VAWA), shaping the regulations surrounding the recent changes to VAWA, and representing male and LGBTQ survivors, and student interests more generally.
-He loves all animals, especially manatees and big dogs, Andrea Gibson, and fun socks.
-He tweets at @john_m_kelly.
+John Kelly (also ED ACT NOW campaign organizer) is a senior studying Religion and Sociology at Tufts University.
+They’re a survivor, a past contributor to Know Your IX, and a member of ED ACT NOW, our team that’s working to get the Department of Education to better implement Title IX.
+John served on the Department of Education’s Negotiated Rulemaking Committee on the Violence Against Women Act (VAWA), shaping the regulations surrounding the recent changes to VAWA, and representing LGBTQ survivors, and student interests more generally.
+They love all animals, especially manatees and big dogs, Andrea Gibson, and fun socks.
+John tweets at @john_m_kelly.

 Nicole Ratliff is a single parent to four-year-old twins and recently graduated from Georgia Regents University (formally Augusta State University) with a B.A. in Sociology and Women’s Studies.
 When she is not with her twins, she spends her time volunteering in her community.

 Alexis Kopkowski is working to complete her PhD in American Indian Studies and Public Health.
 Her interest in sexual violence prevention first began through an undergraduate position at student health, and continued while working on research, and website management on a sexual violence prevention grant.
 She is a lifelong resident of Arizona where she lives with her husband, two children, and two four-